qiangy0819/ROSE_process/README.md

-This code is for processing electrophysiology data recorded by 3D ROSE probe
+This work is for processing and visualizing electrophysiology data recorded by 3D ROSE probe